thenumbernine/black-hole-skymap/README.md

 of a direct port of the Lua version and is likewise driven by FBOs, yet my current hardware doesn't support float textures =( I'll test and rework it another time.
 Am somehow withholding myself from writing a 24bpp fixed-point-precision raytracer.

+# A NOTE TO ANYONE FOLLOWING THE LINK FROM http://spiro.fisica.unipd.it/~antonell/schwarzschild/

+This guy was kind enough to reference this page and publicise a previous math error I had made (I had left out of the LaTeX description the cross terms in the Cartesian form of the Schwarzschild metric).
+If only he was kind enough to attempt to contact me in private first, I could have reminded him that the renderer implementation's geodesic calculations were based on the correct pseudo-Cartesian metric all along.
+Here's where I got the metric from:  [Catalogue of Spacetimes](https://arxiv.org/abs/0904.4184) by Mueller & Grave.
+Here's my [geodesic calculations](http://christopheremoore.net/symbolic-lua/test-output/Schwarzschild%20-%20Cartesian.html) based on my [Computer Algebra System](http://christopheremoore.net/symbolic-lua) in Lua.

+For what it's worth, as long as he's doing his calculations in spherical coordinates, he is going to run into numerical errors at the poles -- which he probably won't overcome until he makes the switch to pseudo-Cartesian as well.
+This is probably why his orbiting view is fixed to the equatorial plane.